 The best consumer protection is to make sure that the Insurance Commissioner knows we are paying attention.
 That’s why it’s important to know a few facts:

-- 976 – That is the total number of pages for the Rate Bureau’s filing for a 17.4 percent overall increase in homeowners insurance rates.
+- 976 – That is the total number of pages for the Rate Bureau’s filing for a 17.4 percent overall increase in a recent homeowners insurance rates.
 The NC Department of Insurance must conduct painstaking reviews of these filings

 - 29 – The number of territories that the state is divided into, geographically, for ratemaking purposes.
 North Carolina is a complex environment for ratemaking.